 See the library reading list for this module (Canterbury)

-1).
-Have an understanding of the principles of measurement and instrument design;
+2. Have a knowledge and critical understanding of the well-established principles of measurement and instrument design;

-2).
-Have an understanding of analogue signal processing;
+4. Have a knowledge and critical understanding of analogue signal conditioning and processing;

 Back to top